BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 		global::Xamarin.Forms.Forms.Init (this, savedInstanceState);

-		BranchAndroid.Init (this, "your branch app id here", Intent.Data);
+		BranchAndroid.Init (this, "your branch key here", Intent.Data);

 		LoadApplication (new App ());
 	}